acmdas/das_fieldstones/morefieldstones2019.md

 “The Catholic Church is an institution I am bound to hold divine — but for unbelievers a proof of its divinity might be found in the fact that no merely human institution conducted with such knavish imbecility would have lasted a fortnight.”&mdash;Hilaire Belloc (A comment made to William Temple, quoted in The Life of Hilaire Belloc by Robert Speaight)

 Seen at [Carlos Cassetti's Blog](https://casorosendi.wordpress.com/2019/05/05/dodging-the-bullet/)

+## Serenity vs Apathy
+Sun May 5, 2019

+&ldquo;Serenity is not the same as apathy, although both words denote a state that is beyond caring.
+One difference is that serenity is cheerful and apathy is gloomy.
+The serene man has overcome the world, whereas the apathetic man has been overcome by it.
+Both men have lost their ambitions, but the serene man left them behind, like a newspaper on a park bench, whereas the apathetic man had them torn from his fingers in a desperate but losing fight with a band of wild banditti.&rdquo;&mdash:[J. M. Smith](https://orthosphere.wordpress.com/2019/05/05/divest-yourself-or-be-divested/)